f5devcentral/f5-xc-terraform-examples/workflow-guides/smsv2-ce/bot-on-aws-smsv2-ce.rst

 Contents
 --------------
 - Deploying SMSv2 CE in AWS
-- Deploying Client VM and applications for testing
+- Deploying Ubuntu VM and applications for testing
-- Verifying Connectivity between CE site and Client VM through SLI
+- Verifying Connectivity between CE site and Ubuntu VM through SLI
 - Creating Origin Pool in Distributed Cloud
 - Creating Load Balancer in Distributed Cloud
 - Creating Bot Defense configuration and assigning it to LB